Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Emily Moss Design

-This home office features large custom-built-in cabinetry in a soft gray-blue tone, creating a refined accent wall.
-Light oak flooring keeps the space grounded and warm, while seascape artwork reinforces the coastal theme.
-Open shelving styled with baskets, books, plants, sculptures, and candles adds personality and visual layering.
-An antique desk with a warm wood top and black iron base introduces contrast and timeless character.
+This home office shows the approach at its most considered.
+Large custom-built-in cabinetry in a soft gray-blue tone creates a refined accent wall that immediately establishes the coastal palette.
+Light oak flooring keeps the space grounded, while open shelving styled with baskets, books, plants, sculptures, and candles adds the personal, layered quality that makes an office feel genuinely inhabited.
+Seascape artwork reinforces the coastal connection without being literal, and an antique desk with a warm wood top and black iron base introduces the material contrast that keeps the built-ins from feeling too uniform.

 Nautical-Inspired Home Office with Industrial Desk